KurtABum/PatternAnalysis-2025/recognition/README.md

 **What it did well:**
 - Simplified technical language while keeping most findings intact:
-  - "No significant abnormalities" → "no major issues found"
+  - "No significant abnormalities" to "no major issues found"
-  - "Thoracic parenchyma, lungs, or hilar mediastinum" → "chest area, lungs, or the area around the heart"
+  - "Thoracic parenchyma, lungs, or hilar mediastinum" to "chest area, lungs, or the area around the heart"
 - Clearly describes the high-density image over D8 in understandable terms.

 **What could be improved:**